 Holidays Spelling Variations

 Spelling and translation were hardly exact sciences in Medieval Scotland.
 Sound, rather than any set of rules, was the basis for spellings, so one name was often spelled different ways even within a single document.
 Spelling variations are thus an extremely common occurrence in Medieval Scottish names.
 Holidays has been spelled Halliday, Haliday, Holyday, Holiday, Holliday, Halidays and many more.

 Early Notables of the Holidays family (pre 1700)

-in Dumfries, founder member of a minstrels' guild, now known as the Worshipful Company of Musicians...
-Another 127 words (9 lines of text) are included under the topic Early Holidays Notables in all our PDF Extended History products and printed products wherever possible.
+Another 89 words (6 lines of text) are included under the topic Early Holidays Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Holidays family to Ireland